micmejia/bible-dump/AMPC/Matthew/Matt 8.md

-And behold, a leper came up to Him and, prostrating himself, worshiped Him, saying, Lord, if You are willing, You are able to [^a]cleanse me by curing me.
+And behold, a leper came up to Him and, prostrating himself, worshiped Him, saying, Lord, if You are willing, You are able to cleanse me by curing me.